Stephen Kiama

+On 2 August 2024, Prof. Stephen Kiama was suspended from the position of Vice-Chancellor of the University of Nairobi, as announced by Prof. Amukowa Anangwe, the chairperson of the university's council.
+Prof. Amukowa Anangwe's appointment was on 22 February 2025 revoked by the Education Cabinet Secretary Julius Migos Ogamba, citing mismanagement, staff interference, and governance conflicts at the university.

 Background and education

 According to his online curriculum vitae, he was born in Othaya, Nyeri County in central Kenya, in 1964.
 After attending local elementary and secondary schools, he was admitted to the University of Nairobi (UoN), in 1986.
 He graduated in 1990, with a Bachelor of Veterinary Medicine.
 He followed that with a Master of Veterinary Anatomy, in 1995, also at UoN.
 Later in 2001, he graduated with a Doctor of Philosophy in Structural Biology from the University of Bern in Switzerland.

 Career

-Upon his graduation with his first degree, Kiama was hired as an assistant lecturer at the University of Nairobi.
+Upon his graduation with his first degree, Kìama was hired as an assistant lecturer at the University of Nairobi.
 Over time, he rose through the ranks, making lecturer, senior lecturer, associate professor and full professor.
-At the time of his appointment as vice chancellor, he was the Deputy Vice Chancellor for human resource and administration.
+At the time of his appointment as vice chancellor, he was the Deputy Vice Chancellor for human resource and administration, and acting vice chancellor in-charge of finance, planning and development.

-As of 2020, Kiama has spent the last 34 years of his adult life at UoN, either as a student, academic employee or university administrator.
+As of 2020, Kìama has spent the last 34 years of his adult life at UoN, either as a student, academic employee or university administrator.
 He is credited with raising, in collaboration with others, a total of KSh1.018 billion (approximately US$10.2 million), from donors, sponsors and well-wishers towards university and related programs.